altink7/altin-bot/README.md

    ```

 2. **Import and Use in a Component**:
-   - Use the `altinbot` component in your Vue app:
+    - Use the `altin-bot` component in your Vue app:

    ```vue
    <template>